build-security/opa-express-middleware/README.md

  1. `allowOnFailure`: Boolean.
 "Fail open" mechanism to allow access to the API in case the policy engine is not reachable. **Default is false**.
  2. `includeBody`: Boolean.
 Whether or not to pass the request body to the policy engine. **Default is true**.
  3. `includeHeaders`: Boolean.
 Whether or not to pass the request headers to the policy engine. **Default is true**
- 4. `timeout`: Boolean.
+ 4. `timeout`: Integer.
 Amount of time to wait before request is abandoned and request is declared as failed. **Default is 1000ms**.
  5. `enable`: Boolean.
 Whether or not to consult with the policy engine for the specific request. **Default is true**
  6. `enrich`: Object.
 An object to attach to the request that is being sent to the policy engine. **Default is an empty object {}**